rohitma38/wasp-cm.github.io/docker_instr.md

   1. Download and install docker from: <a href="https://docs.docker.com/docker-for-mac/install">https://docs.docker.com/docker-for-mac/install/</a>

 ## Next steps common to all
-(On Linux, run all the docker commands below with sudo added the start)
+(On Linux, run all the docker commands below with sudo added at the beginning)
 1. Download the **mir_docker.tar** file from this link: <a href="https://drive.google.com/file/d/1gSFnAQhqTSRs6Gb9p6Lsv7k7wrN7Es9-/view?usp=sharing">https://drive.google.com/file/d/1gSFnAQhqTSRs6Gb9p6Lsv7k7wrN7Es9-/view?usp=sharing</a>
 2. Load the image
- - First change to the directory containing the .tar file by running 'cd <path-to-tar-file>' in the terminal that you opened earlier (e.g., if you downloaded the .tar file into the Downloads folder, then run ``` cd C:/Downloads ```)
+ - First change to the directory containing the .tar file by running ```cd <path-to-tar-file>``` in the terminal that you opened earlier (e.g., if you downloaded the .tar file into the Downloads folder, then run ```cd C:/Downloads```)
  - Now run ```docker load -i mir_docker.tar```.
 This will install the image.
 3. Once the image is installed, download the docker repository from <a href="https://github.com/MTG/MIRCourse">https://github.com/MTG/MIRCourse</a> - click on the green button on the right side that says 'Clone or Download', then 'Download ZIP'
 4. Extract the zipped file to a folder.
 Change the directory to this extracted folder in the terminal (like you did earlier with cd) and run ```docker compose-up``` to start the container.
 This container starts a jupyter notebook session like the one earlier with conda in the first set of install instructions.